tryton/trytond/doc/ref/models/fields.rst

 .. class:: One2Many(model_name, field, string[, add_remove[, order[, datetime_field[, \**options]]]])

 A one-to-many relation field.
-It requires to have the opposite :class:`Many2One` field defined on the target model.
+It requires to have the opposite :class:`Many2One` field or a :class:`Reference` field defined on the target model.

 This field accepts as written value a list of tuples like this: